bastienmichaux/notes/g/networks/osi-model.md

 # OSI Model

-The **Open Systems Interconnection (OSI) model** is a conceptual framework used to understand and describe how different network protocols interact.
+The **Open Systems Interconnection (OSI) model** is a conceptual framework used to understand and describe how different network protocols interact, enabling data transmission and communication.
 It divides networking functions into seven distinct, hierarchized layers:

 1. **Physical Layer**: Deals with the physical connection between devices, including cabling and hardware.
 1. **Data Link Layer**: Handles the communication between adjacent devices on the same network.